hareko/tiny-address-book-grouped/README.md

 # Tiny Address Book Grouped #

 This demo application shows the design and programming techniques used in my projects.
-Some of the components of vRegistrator

-framework are used.
+Some of the components of vRegistry framework are used.
 All the code is original (except some standard functions).

 ## Functionality ##